Earl Flansburgh

-Earl R. Flansburgh (April 28, 1931 – February 3, 2009) was a Modernist architect known for his extensive work in the Boston area.
+Earl Robert Flansburgh (April 28, 1931 – February 3, 2009) was an American architect known for his modernist style and extensive work in the Boston area.

 Early life and education

-Earl Robert Flansburgh grew up in Ithaca, New York.
+Flansburgh grew up in Ithaca, New York.
 His father, Earl Alvah Flansburgh, was a professor at Cornell University.

 Flansburgh graduated from the Cornell Architecture School in 1954, where he was also a member of the Quill and Dagger society.
 While at Cornell, Flansburgh was manager of the freshmen's men orientation camp.

-In 1957, Flansburgh received a master's degree from MIT, and taught in London as a Fulbright scholar.
+From August 1954 through August 1956, Flansburgh served in the United States Air Force.
+In 1957, Flansburgh received a master's degree from the Massachusetts Institute of Technology (MIT), and taught in London as a Fulbright scholar.

+Ties to Cornell

-Flansburgh and his wife Polly both had deep ties to Cornell University.
+Flansburgh and his wife both had deep ties to Cornell University.
 Both their parents were professors there.
-Polly's grandfather was a member of the school's first graduating class of 1869, which makes their son Earl Cornell's first-ever fifth-generation Cornellian.
-From 1972 until 1987, he was a University trustee, serving as chairman of the Buildings and Properties Committee.
+His wife's grandfather was a member of the school's first graduating class of 1869, which made their son Earl the first-ever fifth-generation Cornellian.

+From 1972 until 1987, Flansburgh was a University trustee, serving as chairman of the Buildings and Properties Committee.
 He designed the school's Campus Store and Builder's Wall; the store was honored with a citation by Progressive Architecture magazine in January 1969.

+In the 1980s, the Flansburgh-headed Buildings and Properties Committee approved the controversial decision to demolish Stone Hall, Roberts Hall, and East Roberts Hall, over the objections of the City of Ithaca and local preservationist groups.
+This trio constituted the original buildings of the New York State College of Agriculture at Cornell University, and was listed on the National Register of Historic Places and as city historic landmarks.

 Career

 In 1963, Flansburgh formed the architecture firm, Earl R. Flansburgh & Associates (ERF+A) in Cambridge, Massachusetts.
-In January 1969, "Progressive Architecture" selected Flansburgh's underground Cornell Campus Store for one of its sixteen Annual Design Awards.
+In January 1969, Progressive Architecture selected Flansburgh's underground Cornell Campus Store for one of its 16 annual design awards.
 Under his direction, the firm won over 80 regional and national design awards.